 NOTE: Descriptions of the various pension plan options and terms discussed in these answers can be found at the bottom of the page.

 A Life Income Fund (LIF) is an investment that provides retirement income.
-It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the provincial regulations under The Pension Benefits Act.
+It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the regulations under the Manitoba act.
 The Office of the Superintendent - Pension Commission (the Superintendent) has a list of financial institutions permitted to offer LIFs.

 LIF funds governed by Manitoba's regulations may be withdrawn at any age to provide retirement income up to the maximum amount allowed by the LIF.
 The funds may not be withdrawn as a lump cash sum, at any age.